apostrophecms/starter-kit-astro-apollo-assembly/README.md

 npm install
 ```

-This repo takes advantage of npm namespaces.
-This means that the dependencies for both `backend` and `frontend` folders are installed at root level.

 #### 2. Configure Required Settings

 Before starting, you must configure several critical settings.
 These ensure your multisite platform works correctly in development and prevents conflicts with other Assembly projects.